freeverseio/laos-public-docs/guides/api/collection-setup.md

 ```

 Make sure to store these addresses:
-- `contractAddress`: Your uERC721 contract address on the target chain.
-This is the only address that external users will interact with.
+- `contractAddress`: The uERC721 contract address on the target EVM chain.
+This is the only address that external users will need to interact with.
 - `laosAddress`: The underlying sibling collection in LAOS.
+This is the address where mint and evolve transactions must be sent to.

 ### Full code example